-GWP has increased slightly due to an increased proportion of production from Whyalla BOS.
-AP and EP have both decreased significantly due to improvements in EAF efficiency.
-POCP impacts have increased significantly due to increases in carbon monoxide, nitrogen oxides and sulphur dioxide emissions at Whyalla BOS.
-ADPE impacts have increased significantly due to increases in alloy quantities used at Whyalla BOS, partly due to changes in steel chemistry and partly due to improved data collection.
-ADPF is almost unchanged, as the EAF efficiency improvements balance the slightly reduced proportion of EAF production.
+GWP, ADPF, AP, EP and ADPE have decreased significantly due to an increased proportion of production from EAF and EAF efficiency improvements.
+POCP impacts have increased slightly due to increases in carbon monoxide, nitrogen oxides and sulphur dioxide emissions at Whyalla BOS.
 ODP has decreased by three orders of magnitude, due to updates in the background data sets reflecting the phase out of ozone depleting substances.